ropensci/roweb3/content/blog/2021-11-23-how-i-test-cffr/index.md

 ---
-title: How I Test cffr on ~2.000 Packages using GitHub Actions and r-universe
+title: How I Test cffr on (about) 2.000 Packages using GitHub Actions and r-universe
 author: Diego Hernangómez
 date: '2021-11-23'
 tags: